-How does Article Forge 2.5 content compare to human-written content?
+How does Article Forge 2.6 content compare to human-written content?
+A Case Study

-This test was last run on November 12th, 2020 with Article Forge 2.5.Skip to the results
+This test was last run on December 15th, 2020 with Article Forge 2.6.Skip to the results

 This case study expands on past tests which show that readers cannot tell that Article Forge content was written by a machine (read that case study here) by directly comparing Article Forge against content purchased from freelance writers.